uxlfoundation/oneapi-construction-kit/doc/source/cl.md

 ```

 Link one of more program objects.
 In the spec wording it mentions that this may
-create an executable, however in ComputeAorta we delay the creation of an
+create an executable, however in oneAPI Construction Kit we delay the creation
-executable until [`clEnqueueNDRangeKernel`][clEnqueueNDRange] for performance
+of an executable until [`clEnqueueNDRangeKernel`][clEnqueueNDRange] for
-reasons.
+performance reasons.
 We do however link separate LLVM Modules together here.

 ### [clBuildProgram][clBuildProgram]